Rohland/barky/README.md

 deliberate: people working an outage need to be able to say "all" or "1" to each other in the thread without barky acting on it.

+While an alert is ongoing barky also posts a short follow-up ping to the channel, so a long running outage does not scroll away.
+That message is deleted and reposted every time barky checks, so anything said in its thread goes with it.
+Mention barky there and it answers with a link back to the alert's own thread rather than acting:

+> **barky**: 🔥 @channel Alert ongoing: `3 problems` for `27h, 44m and 56s`.
+See above ☝️
+> _reply in the thread above to mute_
+> > **@rohland**: @barky mute for 1hr
+> >
+> > **barky**: 👆 I repost this message every time I check, so anything either of us says here goes
+> > with it.
+Mention me in the alert's own thread instead and I'll pick it up.

+The link needs `workspace` set on the channel; without it barky names the thread without linking to it.

 The list is pinned at the moment it is posted, so `all` always means the alerts you were shown - anything that starts alerting in between is reported back to you rather than quietly swept into the mute.
 That is measured against the set the list was drawn from, so a list drawn inside an alert's